-Jacob George is an employment lawyer and a Partner at Mathew & George.
+Jacob George is a Los Angeles employment lawyer and a Partner at Mathew & George.
 Jacob has successfully represented plaintiffs in employment class actions and single plaintiff employment cases involving jury and bench trials, arbitrations and mediations throughout California and other states.

 Jacob began his legal career at Greene Broillet Taylor Wheeler & Panish, a plaintiff’s trial law firm representing individuals against large corporations and insurance companies.
 In 2003, Jacob joined his friend of thirty years and fellow attorney Abraham Mathew and formed the business partnership of Mathew & George.

 Jacob represents employees in class action wage theft and discrimination cases.
 Mr. George has been lead counsel or co-lead counsel in dozens of wage and hour class and collective actions on behalf of workers in a wide variety of industries.
 He has represented thousands of workers in unpaid overtime lawsuits challenging exemptions; independent contractor, intern, volunteer, and/or other non-employee labels; off-the-clock and time shaving practices; and/or other methods of avoiding statutory wage and hour obligations.